vlkv/vocalizzo_doc/pitch_monitor.md

 ![](pitch_monitor/pitch_monitor_some_singing.jpg){:height="324px"}.

-There is a seek bar conrol to the right of the 'microphone' button which could be used to adjust the horizontal scale of the Pitch Monitor.
+There is a seek bar conrol to the right of the 'microphone' button which could be used to adjust the horizontal scale of Pitch Monitor.

-## 'Vocal Siren' exercise
+## Vocal siren exercise
-Vocal Siren is a great warm-up exercise.
+Vocal siren is a great warm-up exercise.
 There are many variations of it.
 All of them sound like a siren of an emergency vehicle.
+Pitch Monitor helps you to control the smoothness and range of your sirens.

 For example, a siren with a long period.
 Make an 'e-e-e' or 'o-o-oh' (or any comfortable to you) sound and gradually slide through the notes of about a two-octave range.
 Slide up and then back down.
 Here is what I've done:

 ![](pitch_monitor/slide.jpg){:height="324px"}.

-Here is a siren with a short time period:
+A siren with a short time period:

 ![](pitch_monitor/siren.jpg){:height="324px"}.

-You may easily find detailed instructions and demos of Siren exercises in the Internet.
+You may easily find detailed instructions and demos of siren exercises in the Internet.
 I hope that Vocalizzo's Pitch Monitor will help you with your vocal training and make it more fun!